sophiecollard/reading-notes/data-intensive-apps/chapter5.md

 This can be implemented by ensuring that causally related data is read from the same partition.

 ## Multi-Leader Replication
 An alternative way to handle replicate data is multi-leader replication, in which multiple leaders may coexist, each simultaneously acting as a follower to the other leaders.
-While rarely used within a single data centre, multi-leader replication tends to be well-suited to systems in which data must be distributed across multiple data centres.
+While rarely used within a single data centre, multi-leader replication tends to be well-suited to systems in which data must be distributed across multiple data centres, clients with offline operation (eg: calendar app), and collaborative editing (eg: Google Docs).